What We Do

 We are examining children and youths social participation through the lens of social and traditional media.

-The Rights for Children and Youth Partnership (RCYP) project is a six-year research project that has been developed to increase knowledge and evidence around the factors that support or hinder the protection of children and youth rights in Central America and the Caribbean, and their diaspora populations in Canada.
+The Rights for Children and Youth Partnership (RCYP) project is a seven-year research project that has been developed to increase knowledge and evidence around the factors that support or hinder the protection of children and youth rights in Central America and the Caribbean, and their diaspora populations in Canada.
 Project collaborators and activities span seven countries: Canada, Dominican Republic, El Salvador, Guatemala, Honduras, Jamaica, and Trinidad & Tobago.